The Emerging Novel Universe

 This cycling back-and-forth between who counts as an LOB or HOC repeats throughout emergent hierarchies of scale, as rising data is processed.
 The archaeologists’ technically sophisticated reasons were compressed into a salient conclusion (story) for the Director, who took that model, and combined it with other Director-level models to present to the Board.
 Emergence is more than simply compressing the same data over and over, but integrating the combined meaning of the LOB’s datasets at each level of complexity, creating a useful emergent story for that level’s HOC – the Director’s black box doesn’t just include the archaeologists’ story, but as well, other relevant models, such as the economic and educational benefits a novel discovery might represent for the university.

 The brain scampers about until it assembles a plausible story to fit the information the LOB models have produced.
 Because of hidden bias and inherent compression errors, no moment of perception in isolation is completely true, and a skeptical eye is a wise instrument.
-The only insurance we have against delusion is time and an open a mind.
+The only insurance we have against self-delusion is time and an open a mind.
 Does new information reinforce or reconfigure the models?
 Only a continuous stream of data might fashion a more useful story, but if we don’t believe contradictory information is even possible, we’ll simply continue to see what we expect.

 Information processed by the cortex isn’t akin to a camera recording a video, where the environment’s signal and displayed data is one-to-one – that’s more like the retina’s array of photo-receptor cells.
 Instead, it’s akin to a holographic sketch pad, constructing each impression top-down, through the lens of contextual expectations and personal history – the moment’s meaning for the HOC and the LOB’s compressed models’ heuristics (mental shortcuts).
 Despite that jumble of data at the bottom creating a recognizable “event” at the top, repeated compression implies a staggering amount of data-loss, leaving anyone with eyes wired to a brain susceptible to optical illusions.